 I have various other chapters (e.g., on empirical capital structure in the U.S., governance, international finance, and options), but they are not yet well formatted.
 Use at your own risk: companion 2020.

-An old writeup, but still the right way to teach investments.
-Never fully developed.
+An old writeup, but still the right way to teach the CAPM, but never fully developed.

 Your Own E-Quizzes